This Day in History: Jesse Owens, the Olympics, & Adolf Hitler

-On this day in 1980, Jesse Owens passes away.
+On this day in 1990, Jesse Owens posthumously receives the Congressional Gold Medal.
 Owens is perhaps best known for his stunning performance at the 1936 Olympics, which were played in Nazi Germany just before World War II.

 “Mr. Owens, who was black, scored a triumph that would come to be regarded as not only athletic but also political,” his obituary noted.
 “Adolf Hitler had intended the Berlin Games to be a showcase for the Nazi doctrine of Aryan supremacy.”